Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 The analysis Steps are:

 #.
+Exposure Analysis:
-Exposure Analysis: Identify impacted links where the water depth exceeds the threshold.
+    - Identifies the impacted links where the water depth exceeds the threshold.
 #.
 Estimate Damages Based on Introduced Vulnerability Curves:
     - For each vulnerability curve and flooding event, read the maximum damage for each road type and number of lanes from the "road type/number of lanes-maximum damage" CSV files.
     - Calculate damage for each road edge by linking the water depth to the damage severity percentage (interpolating values in the "damage percentage-water depth" file), maximum damage, and the length of the inundated segments.